ccarabine/Churchbarn-holiday-let/README.md

 ![ Introduction and video on small device](assets/uxd/area-intro-video-smalldevice.PNG)

-* Four headings (Attractions, Food, Beaches and Activities) with a ‘icon’ images and clickable links relating to the subject
+* Four headings (Attractions, Food, Beaches and Activities) with a ‘icon’ images and clickable links relating to the subject with CTA

 See below the difference between desktop, tablet and mobile view: